Portland cement: Gas diffusion and radon permeability

-Ordinary Portland Cement (OPC) concretes can act as barriers to gases such as radon, with their effectiveness depending on the thickness of the concrete and its diffusion properties.
-Direct measurement of the radon diffusion coefficient in cement is complex, but it can be estimated from the oxygen diffusion coefficient, which is more readily obtained experimentally.
-The relatively low permeability of OPC to radon makes it useful in constructions where mitigation of radon exposure is required, such as in residential or underground structures.
+Ordinary Portland Cement (OPC) concretes can act as barriers to gases such as radon, with their effectiveness depending on factors including concrete thickness and gas diffusion properties.
+The radon diffusion coefficient in cement can be estimated from the oxygen diffusion coefficient, which is more readily determined experimentally.
+The relatively low permeability of OPC concrete to radon can contribute to the reduction of radon transport through concrete elements.

+The radiological properties of blended cements containing carbonated alkaline industrial wastes have also been investigated.
+Studies have assessed parameters including natural radionuclide concentrations, external radiation dose rates, and radon emanation and exhalation from cementitious materials containing such wastes.
+In some formulations, these parameters have been comparable to those measured for ordinary Portland cement.